 2 yellow onions, sliced

-1 (750 ml.) bottle good dry red wine such as Cote du Rhone or Pinot Noir
+1 (750 ml.) bottle good dry red wine like a Pinot Noir

 4 tablespoons unsalted butter at room temperature, divided

 1 pound fresh mushrooms stems discarded, caps thickly sliced